harvardinformatics/intro-r/R-workshop-Part2.md

 ## # ℹ 3 more variables: body_mass_g <dbl>, sex <chr>, year <dbl>
 ```

 In the R markdown, you will notice that in this view there are tabs at the bottom right for advancing to additional sets of rows.
-If there were too many columns to be displayed in the window, there would also be an arrow at the top right allowing you to advance to the "right" to see additional columns.sa
+If there were too many columns to be displayed in the window, there would also be an arrow at the top right allowing you to advance to the "right" to see additional columns.

 One theme of tidyverse is that it provides replacements for a lot of base R functions with better formatting.
 A tibble is one example of this; the `glimpse()` function is another; it is basically a pretty version of `str()`.